The ‘Taxpaying American’ Mocked By Mnuchin’s Wife Wrote A Powerful Response

 “My friends and family will tell you that I have a big heart and am very caring, but that I’m also snarky and unafraid to call things like I see them,” the woman, now identified as Jennifer Miller, begins her essay published on CNN’s website on Wednesday afternoon.
 “I did that to Louise Linton on Instagram the other day, referring to her post about her designer labels as ‘deplorable.’”

-On Monday, Linton made headlines when she posted and then quickly deleted a photo of her and her husband walking off of an Air Force jet, with a caption that included all of the designers she was wearing.
+On Monday, Linton made headlines when she posted and then quickly deleted a photo of herself and her husband walking off of an Air Force jet, with a caption which included all of the designers she was wearing.
 If that wasn’t bad enough, Linton decided to respond to one commenter, Miller, who wrote: “Glad we could pay for your little getaway. #Deplorable.”

 In the now-deleted post, Linton responded to the rather harmless comment with a long and tasteless tirade.
 Linton mocked Miller, calling her “adorably out of touch” after apparently scrolling through Miller’s Instagram page.